-A well-versed team of physical custody lawyers can help you understand this relationship.
-By working with an experienced attorney, you can reach a plan that makes the most sense for your family.
+A well-versed team of physical custody attorneys can help you understand this relationship.
+By working with an experienced lawyer, you can reach a plan that makes the most sense for your family.

 Child support payments are affected by each parent’s degree of physical custody.
 The child support calculator assumes that there is a primary physical custodian that the children live with the majority of the time.

 However, this is not always an appropriate arrangement for a family.
 To account for unique situations, there is a calculation called a parenting time deviation, which allows for different support agreements.
 The law is not very clear on exactly how to implement that parenting time deviation, meaning it could vary based on the judge.
 This parenting time deviation could be used to change the child support amount in a way that makes more sense based on the specific circumstances.